M1-CHPS/glhpc/docs/lecture4.md

       - Artists (Lines, markers, text, patches, etc.)
 ```

-- Data is plotted using axis-level functions like `ax.plot`, `ax.histogram`
+- Data is plotted using axes-level functions like `ax.plot`, `ax.histogram`
 - Customization occurs at both the Figure and Axes levels
 - Complex multi plots layout occur at the Figure level